magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ota-updates.md

  * FAILED - checksum wasn't verified, or the device failed to update.
 See "Device failed" tab on the Firmware dashboard for more details.

-Once the firmware/software is updated, ThingsBoard expect the device to send the following telemetry:
+Once the firmware/software is updated, IoT Hub expect the device to send the following telemetry:

 for firmware:
 ```json